mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 <!-- TODO: More to be added HERE -->

+## Differential diagnosis

+Squamous cell carcinoma usually has some similarities with:

+1. **Mature melanocytic nevus**:
+    \begin{center}
+    \includegraphics[width=3in]{imgs/melanotic_nevus}
+    \end{center}
+    * Type of vessels: comma
+    * Distribution: regular
+    * Additional criteria:
+        a.
+Comedo-like openings/milia-like cysts
+        b.
+Terminal hair
+        c.
+Residual brown pigmentation
+\vspace{16pt}
+2. **Spitz nevus**:
+    \begin{center}
+    \includegraphics[width=3in]{imgs/spitz_nevus}
+    \end{center}
+    A Spitz nevus (also known as an epithelioid and spindle-cell nevus, benign juvenile melanoma, and "Spitz's juvenile melanoma") is a benign melanocytic nevus, a type of skin lesion, affecting the epidermis and dermis.
+    * Type of vessels: dotted
+    * Distribution: regular
+    * Additional criteria:
+        a.
+Pink background
+        b.
+Melanocytic criteria:
+        c.
+Inverted network
+        d.
+Chrysalis structures
+3. **Dysplastic nevus**:
+    \begin{center}
+    \includegraphics[width=3in]{imgs/dysplastic_nevi}
+    \end{center}
+    These are unusual benign moles that may resemble melanoma.
+People who have are at increased risk of developing single or multiple melanomas.
+The higher the number of these moles someone has, the higher the risk.
+Those who have 10 or more have 12 times the risk of developing melanoma compared to the general population.
+    * Type of vessels: dotted and comma
+    * Distribution: regular/irregular
+    * Additional criteria:
+        + Melanocytic criteria
+\vspace{16pt}
+4. **Melanoma**:
+    \begin{center}
+    \includegraphics[width=3in]{imgs/melanoma}
+    \end{center}
+    * Type of vessels:
+        a.
+Thin tumors (<1 mm): dotted vessels
+        b.
+Intermediate tumors (1-2mm): dotted and linear irregular vessels
+        c.
+Thick tumors: polymorphous vessels
+    * Distribution: irregular
+    * Additional criteria:
+        a.
+Atypical melanocytic criteria
+        b.
+Chrysalis structures
+\newpage
+5. **Clear cell acanthoma**:
+    \begin{center}
+    \includegraphics[width=3in]{imgs/clear_cell_acanthoma}
+    \end{center}
+    * Type of vessels: dotted
+    * Distribution: string of pearls
+    * Additional criteria: Erythematous background
+\vspace{16pt}
+6. **Basal cell carcinoma**:
+    \begin{center}
+    \includegraphics[width=3in]{imgs/basal_cell_carcinoma}
+    \end{center}
+    Basal cell carcinoma is the most common form of skin cancer, affecting approximately one million Americans each year.
+More than one out of every three new cancers are skin cancers, and the vast majority are basal cell carcinomas.
+Basal cell carcinomas are easily treated in their early stages.
+The larger the tumor has grown, however, the more extensive the treatment needed.
+    * Type of vessels: telangiectasia
+    * Distribution: branching
+    * Additional criteria
+        a.
+Blue-grey nests and ovoid globules
+        b.
+Maple leaf-like areas
+        c.
+Wheel spoke areas
+        d.
+Ulceration

+\newpage
 # Diagnosis

 Squamous cell carcinoma can be diagnosed by the following procedures: